AkasTKzume69/Performance-of-Sadness/README.md

 ## 📝 IMPORTANT NOTE

-Please do not DM me for random issues.
+<p align="center"> Please do not DM me for random issues.
 Use the Support Group so others can help and solutions stay public.
-If you DM me asking why your phone lags while running 200 apps at once — I will pretend I never saw it.
+If you DM me asking why your phone lags while running 200 apps at once — I will pretend I never saw it.</p>

 © 2025 AkasTKzume | Licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html)